 About Blackhawk

-Blackhawk is an American country music group founded in 1992 in Nashville, Tennessee.
-The group consists of founding members |Henry Paul]] and Dave Robbins .
-They founded the group with member Van Stephenson , who left shortly before his death from melanoma in 2001.
-He was replaced by Randy Threet, then Anthony Crawford and Michael Randall; however, Threet has remained in the touring band.
+Blackhawk is an American country music band founded in 1992 in Nashville, Tennessee.
+The band consists of founding members Henry Paul and Dave Robbins .
+They are accompanied by a backing band consisting of Randy Threet , Jeff Aulich , Jimmy Dormire , and Mike Bailey .
+Paul, a then-former member of Southern rock band Outlaws, founded Blackhawk with Robbins and former solo singer Van Stephenson , both of whom had success as songwriters for other acts such as Restless Heart.
+Stephenson left shortly before his death from melanoma in 2001 and was replaced by Threet, then Anthony Crawford and Michael Randall; however, Threet has remained in the touring band.
 Robbins left in 2008 and was replaced with Jon Coleman before rejoining in 2010.
-Paul re-established Outlaws in 2005 with a lineup including Robbins and Threet, although all three have continued to tour as both Outlaws and Blackhawk.
+After Paul re-established Outlaws in 2005, he, along with Robbins, Threet, and members of the backing band, have toured as both Outlaws and Blackhawk simultaneously.

 Arista Nashville released Blackhawk's self-titled debut album in February 1994.
 DuBois and Mark Bright served as its producers.
 The album was preceded by its lead single "Goodbye Says It All", which peaked at number eleven on the Billboard Hot Country Songs charts.
 Next was "Every Once in a While", a song co-written by all three members of the band.
 In early 1994, it peaked at number two on Hot Country Songs, and number one on the country music charts of Radio & Records.
 After this, three more top-ten country hits were released from the album: "I Sure Can Smell the Rain", "Down in Flames", and a cover of Jeff Black's "That's Just About Right".
 Another cut included on the album was a cover of Kennedy Rose's "Love Like This".
 By 1996, Blackhawk was certified double-platinum by the Recording Industry Association of America , honoring shipments of two million copes in the United States.
 Soon after the album's release, Blackhawk was booked as an opening act for Tim McGraw.
+They also established a touring band initially composed of Dale Oliver , Tere Bertke , and Bobby Huff .
+Additionally, the Academy of Country Music nominated Blackhawk for Top New Vocal Group or Duet.
+They also received nominations for Vocal Group of the Year in 1995 and 1996 from both the ACM and the Country Music Association .

 Blackhawk was met with mixed critical reception.
 An uncredited review in Billboard was favorable toward Paul's lead vocals and the band's Southern rock influences, but thought tracks such as "Goodbye Says It All" were "down the middle".
 An uncredited review in The Modesto Bee said, "pleasantly layered harmonies and easy listening arrangements abound, but there's little originality."
-A review by Michael Hight of New Country magazine rated the album two-and-a-half stars out of five, comparing the band's harmonies to Bread and Crosby, Stills, Nash & Young, and highlighted the use of mandolin in the arrangements.
+Michael Hight of New Country magazine rated the album two-and-a-half stars out of five, comparing the band's harmonies to Bread and Crosby, Stills, Nash & Young, and noting the use of mandolin in the arrangements.
 Hight was more mixed toward the lyrics and thought the album had a "radio-oriented" sound.
-Greg Burliuk of The Kingston Whig-Standard was more favorable, highlighting the band's vocal harmony and said that they "attack each song vigorously".
+Greg Burliuk of The Kingston Whig-Standard was more favorable, highlighting the band's vocal harmony and saying that they "attack each song vigorously".

 In 1997, Arista released Blackhawk's third album, Love & Gravity.
 The band chose to focus more on songs written by themselves than on previous albums, and wrote several tracks while on the road.
 One of these, "If That Was a Lie", was the first song in their career to feature Stephenson singing lead vocals instead of Paul.
 Songs that they wrote which did not make it onto the album were given to other artists, with one such song being recorded by the Buffalo Club.
 Also included were covers of Heart's "Will You Be There " and Andrew Gold's "Lonely Boy".
 Nashville-based producer Mike Clute assisted Bright in production, doing so on digital audio workstations made by Fairlight, and making Love & Gravity one of the first country albums to be recorded entirely on digital equipment.
 Mike Dungan, senior vice president of Arista Nashville at the time, created a website for the band and arranged for a multi-artist pool party at a Nashville apartment complex to help promote the album.
 The band also performed a concert for 5,000 shoppers at Mall of America in Bloomington, Minnesota, and signed more than 1,000 copies of the album at the mall's Sam Goody store.
 Despite the promotions, the album accounted for only two unsuccessful singles, "Hole in My Heart" and "Postmarked Birmingham" , which both peaked in the 30s on Hot Country Songs.
 Reviewing the album for AllMusic, Thom Owens wrote that "several of the songs are simply unmemorable its best moments demonstrate that Blackhawk is more talented and diverse than their previous two albums would suggest."
 Brian Wahlert of Country Standard Time thought the Heart and Andrew Gold covers, as well as the string section on "Postmarked Birmingham", suggested a more pop influence than the band's first two albums.
 Billboard writer Deborah Evans Price later attributed the failure of Love & Gravity to the band "stretching out" with songs that proved unpopular with radio.